splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/2-3-setup-macos.md

   label: " - macOS"
 ---

-*Let's get your macOS computer ready to start coding!*

-In this guide, we will go through all the steps to install the required Applications and Tools that you will need to code in C# and C++ with SplashKit.
+In this guide, we will walk through the steps to install the necessary Applications and Tools that you will need to code in C# and C++ with SplashKit.
 We will be using the **Terminal** app, with the **zsh** shell.
 You can also use the **bash** shell if you prefer.

 :::note[Already have SplashKit installed?]